method5/plsql_lexer/README.md

 See the individual packages for details on each procedure.

+- `tokenizer` - Converts statements into PL/SQL tokens, and tokens back into strings.

-- `tokenizer.tokenize` - Create tokens for SQL and PL/SQL statements.
+	Create tokens for SQL and PL/SQL statements:

 		function tokenize(p_source nclob) return token_table;

-- `tokenizer.concatenate` - Create NCLOB from tokens.
+	Create an NCLOB from tokens:

 		function concatenate(p_tokens in token_table) return nclob;

+- `statement_splitter`  Split multiple statements into individual statements based on a terminator.

-- `statement_splitter.split_by_semicolon` - Split statements terminated by semicolons.
+	Split statements terminated by semicolons but keeps the final semicolon.
+This is probably the most useful version:

 		function split_by_semicolon(
 			p_tokens in token_table
 		) return token_table_table;

-- `statement_splitter.split_by_sqlplus_delimiter` - Split statements like SQL*Plus - look for a delimeter on line with only whitespace, even if it's inside a string or comment.
+	Split statements like SQL*Plus and drops the delimiter.
+Delimiters must be on a line with only whitespace.
+Delimiters may be counted even if it's inside a string or comment:

 		function split_by_sqlplus_delimiter(
 			p_statements        in nclob,
-			p_sqlplus_delimiter in nclob
+			p_sqlplus_delimiter in nvarchar2
 		) return nclob_table;

-- `statement_splitter.split_by_semi_and_sqlplus_del` - Split statements like SQL*Plus and also split by a semicolon.
+	Split statements like SQL*Plus and then also split by semicolon:

 		function split_by_semi_and_sqlplus_del(
 			p_statements        in nclob,
-			p_sqlplus_delimiter in nclob
+			p_sqlplus_delimiter in nvarchar2
 		) return token_table_table;

-- `statement_classifier.classify` - Classify a statement as DDL, PL/SQL, SELECT, ALTER, etc.
+- `statement_classifier` - Classify a statement as DDL, PL/SQL, SELECT, ALTER, etc.

 		procedure classify(
 			p_tokens          in token_table,